-1. The claimants have interests in two sites in the Tidbury Green area of Solihull, namely Lowbrook Farm and Tidbury Green Farm ("the Sites"), which they wish to develop with housing.
+- 1. The Claimants have interests in two sites in the Tidbury Green area of Solihull, namely Lowbrook Farm and Tidbury Green Farm ("the Sites"), which they wish to develop with housing.
 Their difficulty is this.
-On December 3, 2013, the defendant local planning authority ("the Council") adopted the Solihull Local Plan ("the SLP") which placed both sites within the Green Belt.
+On 3 December 2013, the Defendant local planning authority ("the Council") adopted the Solihull Local Plan ("the SLP") which placed both sites within the Green Belt.
 Neither had previously been in the Green Belt.
-Any application for planning permission for housing will almost inevitably now be refused, on the ground that the proposed development would be inappropriate in the Green Belt and there are no "very special circumstances" that warrant such development there.
+Any application for planning permission for housing will almost inevitably now be refused, on the ground that the proposed development would be inappropriate in the Green Belt and there are no "very special circumstances" that warrant such development there. - In this application, made under section 113(3) of the Planning and Compulsory Purchase Act 2004 ("the 2004 Act"), the Claimants claim that the Council acted unlawfully in adopting the SLP, with its allocation of the Sites to the Green Belt, on three grounds:

-- 2. In this application, made under s.113(3) of the Planning and Compulsory Purchase Act 2004 ("the 2004 Act"), the claimants claim that the Council acted unlawfully in adopting the SLP, with its allocation of the Sites to the Green Belt, on three grounds: - Ground 1: The Council adopted a plan that was not supported by a figure for objectively assessed housing need, contrary to the requirements to: (i) have regard to national policies issued by the Secretary of State (s.19(2)(a) of the 2004 Act); and (ii) adopt a sound plan (ss.20 and 23 of the 2004 Act). - Ground 2: The Council adopted a plan without cooperating with other local planning authorities, contrary to the duty to cooperate (s.33A of the 2004 Act). - Ground 3: The Council adopted a plan without regard to the proper test for revising Green Belt boundaries set out in the national policy, again contrary to the requirements to have regard to national policies and adopt a sound plan. - 3.
-The claimants seek a declaration that adoption of the SLP was unlawful, a J.P.L.
-1121 nd for an order quashing various parts of the Plan.
-In practice, they wish ultimately to have the Sites removed from the Green Belt, which they believe will improve their chances of obtaining planning permission to develop them with housing.
+Ground 1: The Council adopted a plan that was not supported by a figure for objectively assessed housing need, contrary to the requirements to (i) have regard to national policies issued by the Secretary of State (section 19(2)(a) of the 2004 Act), and (ii) adopt a sound plan (sections 20 and 23 of the 2004 Act).

+Ground 2: The Council adopted a plan without cooperating with other local planning authorities, contrary to the duty to cooperate (section 33A of the 2004 Act).

+Ground 3: The Council adopted a plan without regard to the proper test for revising Green Belt boundaries set out in the national policy, again contrary to the requirements to have regard to national policies and adopt a sound plan.